Codling moths are a serious pest, damaging apples, pears and walnuts throughout the Pacific Northwest.

 - At about full bloom the adults emerge from the pupae and begin laying eggs on leaves and sometimes on fruit.

-- Larvae emerge from the egg in 6-20 days (temperature dependent).
-Larvae at hatch is about .1 inches long.
-Larval stage lasts 3-4 weeks.
+- Larvae emerge from the egg in 6–20 days, depending on temperatures.
+Larvae at hatch are about 0.1 inches long.
+The larval stage lasts three to four weeks.
 This is the damaging stage of the codling moth.
-The larvae can create a “sting” on the side of the fruit which just produces a small wound or it can burrow into the center of the fruit usually from the flower end (end where the flower remains are) or from the side.
-This entry area will show frass (larval excrement) as the larvae feed and grow.
+The larvae can create a “sting” on the side of the fruit which produces a small wound.
+Or, they can burrow into the center of the fruit, usually from the flower end (the end where the flower remains are), or from the side.
+This entry area will show frass, or larval excrement, as the larvae feed and grow.

-- Once the larvae are mature they spin a silken cocoon and either over winter or immediately pupate for 2-3 weeks to hatch into adults in mid-July and August.
+- Once the larvae are mature, they spin a silken cocoon and either overwinter or immediately pupate for two to three weeks.
+They hatch into adults in mid-July and August.

 - Adults of the second generation fly in July and August and lay their eggs.
 The larvae hatch from this generation is the one that does the most damage.

-If the first generation of codling moth is well controlled there will be limited second generation therefore, limited damage.
+If the first generation of codling moth is well controlled, you can limit damage from the second generation.